HMR1200 - Electric trowel Vevor - Free user manual and instructions

 10. STOPPING THE ENGINE

-10.1 Move the throttle lever to the IDLE or SLOW position (FIG. 11) run the engine for three minutes at low speed.
+10.1 Move the throttle lever to the IDLE or SLOW position (FIG. 11) and run the engine for three minutes at low speed.

 10.3 Close the fuel shut-off valve (FIG. 13) by moving the fuel valve to the OFF position.